Skip to content

 Applying Blendshapes

-You can add a keyframe by clicking the Diamond to the left of the Blendshape, by dragging the slider, or by clicking in the box to the right of it and typing in a numerical value. (-200 - 200)
+You can add a keyframe by clicking the diamond to the left of the blendshape, by dragging the slider, or by clicking in the box to the right of it and typing in a numerical value.

-You can add multiple Blendshapes to the same frames.
-(Beware!
-Too many can cause an overworked and unnatural looking Vub
+You can add multiple blendshapes to the same frames, but be careful as too many can cause an overworked and unnatural looking vub.

 Note: You will not be able to see your adjustments on the model until you click “Render Changes.”
 The Grayface under PT Result will show live results.

-They operate as a typical keyframe, adding an effect to a range of frames between its in and out points.
-Your Blendshape keyframes will be illustrated in the Timeline.
+DeepEditor keyframes operate like standard keyframes, adding an effect to a range of frames between its in and out points.
+Your blendshape keyframes will be illustrated in the Timeline.

 Controlling Blendshapes on the Timeline